rational-craft/wealth-engine/README.md

 # Wealth Engine
 A browser-based personal wealth forecasting app built with React, Vite and Tailwind CSS.
 The project runs automatically on StackBlitz and lets you model multiple investment scenarios to visualise projected net worth over time.

+Use the scenario toggle to switch between Base, Aggressive, and Conservative assumptions.
+A dark mode switch in the top right lets you change themes.

 ## Development

 ```bash